nishantb21/phood/Team2/files.md

 This program retrieves the flavour profile data from Team3.

 ### Functions:
-- categoriseTaste\(flavour\) : Input for this function is the flavour profile passed from Team3 and it converted into a dictionary.
-Then, the flavour profile of the user whose ID is present in the file which maintains User ID of the latest edit is accessed and his flavour profile is updated.
+- categoriseTaste\(flavour\) : Input for this function is the flavour profile passed from Team3 and it is converted into a dictionary.
+Then, the flavour profile of the user whose ID is present in a file which maintains User ID of the latest edit is accessed and his flavour profile is updated.
 This is then dumped into a json file.

 ### code\.py:
 This program contains the main function and is the program to be run.